kodecocodes/english-style-guide/README.md

 **Smart Quotes/Apostrophes**

-Books use smart quotes and apostrophes (’), whereas articles in Wordpress need straight quotes and apostrophes ('). **Important Exception**: The metadata should include straight quotes and apostrophes _only_.
+<strike>Books use smart quotes and apostrophes (’), whereas articles in Wordpress need straight quotes and apostrophes (').</strike> Although books still use smart (curly) quotes and apostrophes, the conversion will take place after the editing process.
+Editors should **no longer** change quotes and apostrophes.
+This helps keep the diffs clean so authors and other editors can see more important changes in the text.  **Important Exception**: The metadata should include straight quotes and apostrophes _only_.
+Editors should fix any curly quotes/apostrophes they see there.

 **Subheadings**